Even Ulving

 Even Ulving (né Kristoffersen; 15 August 1863 – 3 August 1952) was a Norwegian painter.

 Personal life

-Ulving was born on 15 August 1863 in Vega, to Christopher Evensen and Olava Larsdatter.
+Ulving was born on 15 August 1863 in Vega Municipality, to Christopher Evensen and Olava Larsdatter.
 He was married to Frederikke Johanne Knoff Quale.

 Career

 Ulving studied with Knud Bergslien in Kristiania from 1883 to 1884.
 He studied at the Academy of Fine Arts, Munich under Heinz Heim and Karl Fr.
 Smith from 1885 to 1886, and at the Académie Julian in Paris under William-Adolphe Bouguereau in 1887.